unional/iso-error/README.md

 Stack trace is maintained inside a physical boundary, just like `Error` does.
 For security reasons, stack trace is not propagated accross physical boundary.

-If you think about it, stack trace is useful only to your team who orignates the error.
+If you think about it, stack trace is useful only to your team who originates the error.
 Your consumer should not know or care about the stack trace.
 They contains information about the internal structure of your package and is fragile.